 If you have any questions, please Contact Us.
 We are here to assist you.

 Cal Water has provided high-quality water utility services in the Dominguez area since 2000.
 Cal Water serves most of the city of Carson and portions of Long Beach, Torrance, Compton, and unincorporated areas in Los Angeles County.

 To meet our customers' needs, we use a combination of local groundwater and surface water purchased from Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
 The Dominguez water system currently includes 374 miles of pipeline, 10 active wells, 12 storage tanks, and seven MWD connections.
-In 2019, we completed a total facility retrofit, which included installation of four large booster pumps, a hydro pneumatic tank, and new facility electrical controls.
-We also installed a new well pump and motor.
-We upgraded and replaced 37 fire hydrants throughout our system to improve fire fighting capacity, and upgraded our supervisory control and data acquisition system (SCADA).

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.